-Table 3-14: Dominant tree species in the seven Forest Classes. (based on survey in 2000)
+Table 3-13: Dominant tree species in the seven Forest Classes.

-Forest Dominant species in the order of Comments Class abundance 1.a Meranti Bakau, Nyatoh, Kelat, Secondary forest species have successfully Medang, Mahang established themselves, and are beginning to 1.b Kelat, Medang, Mahang, Nyatoh, outperform pioneer species.
-Meranti Bakau 1.c Medang, Kelat, Mahang, Jangkang, In the process, pioneer species are being Kedondong replaced by long-living timber tree species.
-2.a Kelat, Meranti Bakau, Terentang, Simpoh, Medang, Resak 2.b Medang, Mahang, Kelat, Nyatoh, There is a high number of Mahang, Pulai and Geronggang other pioneer tree species.
-This implies that 2.c Mehang, Kelat, Medang, Nyatoh, the stands are in the early stages of recovery Geronggang 3 Pulai, Mahang, Geronggang, Kelat
+Forest Class Dominant species in the order of abundance Comments 1.a Meranti Bakau, Nyatoh, Kelat, Medang, Mahang Secondary forest species have successfully established themselves, and are beginning to 1.b Kelat, Medang, Mahang, Nyatoh, Meranti Bakau outperform pioneer species.
+1.c Medang, Kelat, Mahang, Jangkang, Kedondong In the process, pioneer species are being replaced by long-living timber tree species.
+2.a Kelat, Meranti Bakau, Terentang, Simpoh, Medang, Resak

+2.b Medang, Mahang, Kelat, Nyatoh, There is a high number of Mahang, Pulai and Geronggang other pioneer tree species.
+This implies that 2.c Mehang, Kelat, Medang, Nyatoh, the stands are in the early stages of recovery Geronggang 3 Pulai, Mahang, Geronggang, Kelat 2.b Medang, Mahang, Kelat, Nyatoh There is a high number of Mahang, 2.c Mehang, Kelat, Medang, Nyatoh Geronggang Pulai and other pioneer tree 3 Pulai, Mahang, Geronggang, Kelat species.
+This implies that the stands are in the early stages of recovery